KHEngineering/RoboRio/faq/roborio.md

 Simply navigate to any of the RoboRio's IP address from any computer on the same network. i.e http://RoboRio-2168.local (replace 2168 with your team number) will work on any interface using mDNS, http://10.TE.AM.2 if you assigned a static IP or http://172.22.11.2 when using the USB cable.

-If this is your first time starting up the RoboRio, the Ethernet port is set to DHCP, and the USB port is configured to IP 172.22.11.2 address when connected to a computer that has the USB Driver installed (supplied when FRC Utilities are installed).
+If this is your first time starting up the RoboRio, the Ethernet port is set to DHCP, and the USB port is configured to IP 172.22.11.2 address when connected to a computer that has the USB driver installed (supplied when FRC Utilities are installed).

-Once you determine the IP address of the RoboRio, make sure your network interface card is also on the same network as the RoboRio, and you can navigate to the RoboRio in any browser which supports the Microsoft silverlight plugin to view the RoboRio webpage.
+Once you determine the IP address of the RoboRio, make sure your network interface card is also on the same subnet as the RoboRio, and you can navigate to the RoboRio in any browser which supports the Microsoft silverlight plugin to view the RoboRio webpage.

 > Note: Fellow linux users, silverlight doesn't mesh well with *nix system.
 If you are on a linux machine you can try to install moonlight (which is a port of silverlight, unfortunately NI has no alternatives to access the WEB site other than through the silverlight plug-in at this time)